 MRI scan is a test using magnetic fields (no radiation) to make computerized images of the brain or spine and detect tumors.

-PET scan involves injection of a radioactive glucose substance followed by imaging.
-Cancer cells react to the glucose and provide information about the level of metabolic activity.
+PET scan involves an injection of a radioactive glucose substance followed by imaging.
+Cancer cells react to glucose and provide information about the level of metabolic activity.
 PET scan can be used to detect cancer metastases.

 Common Tumor Types

 While there are many potential types of tumors, including benign or malignant, primary or metastatic, there are several more common types of tumors that are briefly outlined below.

 GBM is the most common and malignant of the glial tumors (Figure 1) that account for about 60% of all primary brain tumors diagnosed in adults older than 50 years.
 Symptoms depend on the size and location of the tumor.
 The standard treatment has been unchanged for many decades; surgical resection to resect as much tumor as safely as possible followed by radiation and chemotherapy.
 Unfortunately, even if the most aggressive treatment is attempted, the prognosis is usually unfavorable.
 There are few promising therapies being developed for GBM treatment.
 One such experimental treatment is a vaccine therapy, which in combination with chemotherapy, could double the average survival for the patients.
 Tumors express certain receptors and if a tumor over-expresses the receptor called EGFRvIII, the patient is more responsive to the chemotherapy treatment.
 This vaccine targets EGFRvIII protein and strengthens the immune response in fighting the tumor.